ddierschow/bamca/README.md

 2010 - V5 - The site was rewritten to run off of a MySql database.
-There are still some old pages that run off of text files, but almost everything that has to do with 3-inch models are in the DB.o
+There are still some old pages that run off of text files, but almost everything that has to do with 3-inch models is in the DB.

 There are many plans for things to add, but they require time, which is in short supply.
 I'll do them when I can.
 The most pressing